Jalal-Bagherzadeh/jalal-bagherzadeh.github.io/_pages/Research.md

 ## Works in Progress
 <hr> <!-- This adds a horizontal line below the heading -->

-* State Dependent effect of Inflation on Time Use [Manuscript is Coming Soon]
+* State Dependent effect of Inflation on Time Use
-* Income-Level Differences in Household Responses to Inflation [Manuscript is Coming Soon]
+* Income-Level Differences in Household Responses to Inflation
+* Old-Age Labor: The Case of an Increasing Intensive Margin (with Ali Jaffri)

 ## Published